dazuma/toys/toys/docs/guide.md

 If you pass a non-integer for this argument, Toys will report a usage error.

-You may use any of the ready-to-use coercion types provided by OptionParser, including the special types such as [OptionParser::DecimalInteger](http://ruby-doc.org/stdlib/libdoc/optparse/rdoc/OptionParser.html#DecimalInteger) and [OptionParser::OctalInteger](http://ruby-doc.org/stdlib/libdoc/optparse/rdoc/OptionParser.html#OctalInteger).
+You can use any of the ready-to-use coercion types provided by OptionParser, including the special types such as [OptionParser::DecimalInteger](http://ruby-doc.org/stdlib/libdoc/optparse/rdoc/OptionParser.html#DecimalInteger) and [OptionParser::OctalInteger](http://ruby-doc.org/stdlib/libdoc/optparse/rdoc/OptionParser.html#OctalInteger).

-You may also create **custom acceptors**.
+You can also create **custom acceptors**.
 See the [section below on Custom Acceptors](#Custom_acceptors) for more information.

 #### Argument completions